Skip to main content

 CMD ["node", "server.js"]

-Build and run this image:
+Build and run it:

 # Build the image (the dot means "use current directory as build context")